Cervical spacer made by 3D printing FibreTuff filament. This cervical spacer has been identified under a medical X ray.

 3D printing a vertebrae made with FibreTuff biocompatible materials with a eco friendly barium coating solution.
 The coating provided a bone ring similar to real bone ring developed by Robert Joyce.

 X- Ray and CT scan of a printed calcaneus bone made with FibreTuff biocompatible materials and eco friendly coating.
 FibreTuff had a bone ring of 3000 HU similar to a real bone ring at 2500 HU.

-FibreTuff medical grade biomaterials into bar stock for machining purposes to manufacture bone like prototypes for implants such as TLIF, Spine cages one can achieve interesting performance.
-Lengths are limited to certain sizes and construction.
+FibreTuff medical grade biomaterials is used to manufacture bone like prototypes for implants such as TLIF, Spine cages one can achieve interesting performance.
 For stl files to print bar stock contact firstname.lastname@example.org

 The 3D printing of FibreTuff biocompatible materials, shows no harm to living tissue or cells.
 FibreTuff has been tested by Universities, medical centers showing conductive properties without coatings.